 By the first of July a group of thirty-one voters, including both Spanish and French interests, led by Cardinal Corsini, coalesced around Cardinal Pompeio Aldrovandi of Bologna, Bishop of Montefiascone and Corneto (left).
 But Cardinal Albani, the Camerlengo, a personal enemy of Corsini. led another faction of around twenty votes, which pressed for Cardinal Giacomo de Lanfredini (of Florence, a curial cardinal).
 Albani and Aldrovandi had a long-standing distaste for each other, but an attempt to patch it up failed.
 (Petruccelli, 128).
 They excluded each other.

-Cardinal Aldovrandini hovered at around 31 votes for six weeks.
+Cardinal Aldrovandini hovered at around 31 votes for six weeks.
 On August 11, he reached 33 votes, but could not find the one vote needed to make himself pope.
 Tencin complained that they would be in the conclave for ten years.
 Corradini replied that he would not last ten years, but would live long enough to defeat Aldrovandi.
 (Petruccelli, 129) On August 16, Aldrovandi wrote to Cardinal Corsini, asking him to withdraw his name from further consideration.

-The Camerlengo, seeing Aldovrandi and Corsini so close to victory in July and early August, had demanded that Del Giudice give serious consideration to the possibility of Lambertini, which he finally agreed to.
+The Camerlengo, seeing Aldrovandi and Corsini so close to victory in July and early August, had demanded that Del Giudice give serious consideration to the possibility of Lambertini, to which he finally agreed.
 Del Giudice spoke to Rohan (Petruccelli, 130).
 On the day after his birthday, the Camerlengo had a conversation with Cardinal Kollowitz in which he remarked that, if the Corsini party would drop Aldrovandi, then there might be a way through, and that if the crowns wanted to propose Lambertini, a number of his cardinals might be willing.
 Acquaviva, Del Giudice and Rohan were consulted and they agreed.
 Corsini was consulted, but he remained stubbornly against Lambertini.
 But several of his cardinals were willing to switch.
 Finally, however, he accepted the inevitability of the candidacy and informed his voters; some thought that a virtual veto should be attempted, but Corsini did not have the energy or determination for such a move.
 When Lambertini was told of the frantic negotiations, he was astonished, suspecting that another Bolognese was about to be hung.
 Finally, realizing that the discussions were serious, he returned to his cell, where Corsini and Tencin briefed him on what was happening.
 Soon the other cardinals joined them, to kiss Lambertini's hand.
 The next day he was elected pope.
 (Petruccelli, 131-132)

-Another version of events has it that, a fter many weeks of inconclusive balloting, in the heat of the Roman summer, with masses in Roman churches 'for the election of a Pope', and a three-day service to the Blessed Virgin Mary in the Conclave, one of the electors, Cardinal Troiano Acquaviva di Aragon, proposed his old friend Cardinal Lambertini, the archbishop of Bologna.
+Another version of events has it that, after many weeks of inconclusive balloting, in the heat of the Roman summer, with masses in Roman churches 'for the election of a Pope', and a three-day service to the Blessed Virgin Mary in the Conclave, one of the electors, Cardinal Troiano Acquaviva di Aragon, proposed his old friend Cardinal Lambertini, the archbishop of Bologna.